Infineon/mtb-example-ml-gesture-classification/README.md

 ## Hardware setup

-Connect the CY8CKIT-028-TFT shield to the header of your baseboard, which is compatible with Arduino.
+Connect the CY8CKIT-028-TFT shield to the baseboard header compatible with Arduino.

 The code example also works with the CY8CKIT-028-SENSE shield.
 See the [Operation](#operation) section for more information.